Cricket: ICC Women's Cricket World Cup postponed due to impact of Covid-19

 The ICC Women's Cricket World Cup, set to be held in New Zealand, has been postponed until February – March 2022.

-The decision was taken by the IBC following an extensive contingency planning exercise which has taken into account the health, cricket and commercial impact of Covid-19 around the world.
+The decision was taken by the ICC following an extensive contingency planning exercise which has taken into account the health, cricket and commercial impact of Covid-19 around the world.

 "Our focus remains on staging an outstanding Cricket World Cup here in New Zealand.
 We will now deliver that in 2022," CEO of the local organising committee, Andrea Nelson said.